-If you have been operating your vehicle under normal driving conditions, and the temperature indicator light comes on, you should pull off the road, stop your vehicle and turn off the engine as soon as possible.
+This gage shows the engine coolant temperature.
+If the gage pointer moves towards the "H" (United States) or the shaded in thermostat (Canada), it means that your engine coolant has overheated.
+If you have been operating your vehicle under normal driving conditions, you should pull off the road, stop your vehicle and turn off the engine as soon as possible.